Interpretations of Fight Club

-The 1999 American film Fight Club, directed by David Fincher, presents social commentary about consumerist culture, especially the feminization of American culture and its effects on masculinity.
-The film has been the source of critical analysis.
+The 1999 American film Fight Club, directed by David Fincher, has been subjected to critical analysis for its social commentary about modern American life.
+The film's themes of identity crisis, masculinity, and (anti-)consumerism have received various interpretations.
 Academic Jans B. Wager describes the film as retro-noir, while Keith Gandal defines it as a "slumming trauma".
 Cultural critics Henry Giroux and Imre Szeman assert that Fight Club focuses too much on consumerist culture as society's problem.
 Academic Robert von Dassanowsky describes Fight Club as an examination of European fascism.

 Genre classifications

 Retro-noir

 According to Jans B. Wager, Fight Club exhibits several film noir characteristics.
-The film's narrator is a white male protagonist who provides a subjective voice-over.
-He is involved in "an erotic triangle" with "a female object of desire" (Marla Singer) and a male antagonist (Tyler Durden), all of whom are white.
-The white masculinity in the film differs from noir films by focusing on the upper middle class instead of the lower middle class or the working class.
+The film's narrator is a male protagonist who provides a subjective voice-over.
+He is involved in "an erotic triangle" with "a female object of desire" (Marla Singer) and a male antagonist (Tyler Durden).
+The masculinity in the film differs from noir films by focusing on the upper middle class instead of the lower middle class or the working class.
 Both of the narrator's counterparts are simultaneously like him and dangerous to him, and the plot takes place in "an urban, crumbling, criminal milieu".
 With these characteristics, Fight Club masquerades as neo-noir.
 It is instead best classified as a retro-noir since its presentation of gender roles is "diametrically opposed" to neo-noir films, which in contrast "allow their protagonists to survive, thrive, and commit or solve crimes, with and without male companionship or assistance".
 The films also present a "more organic" heterosexual coupling than Fight Club.

 The female character is introduced as a femme fatale, wearing a dress, hat, and sunglasses, smoking a cigarette, and possessing "voluptuous" red lips.
 Her presence, regardless of "action or agency", is meant to show that "she is the source of all the problems for the narrator".
 The femme fatale appearance at the beginning is replaced by a heroin chic appearance for the rest of the film.
 The male antagonist appears in direct response to the "intrusion" of this female object of desire, recalling how in some noir films, the femme fatale appearance is a catalyst to the everyman's entry into "a criminal and dangerous world".
 The female character is presented as "necessary but peripheral" since she is never fully aware of what is happening.
 Cultural critic Henry Giroux describes the nature of Marla Singer as "an ultra-conservative version of post-1960s femininity that signifies the antithesis of domestic security, comfort, and sexual passitivity".
 This brand of post-feminism ties into "commodities that call for and support constant body maintenance (femininity)".
 Marla Singer finds her commodities in others' laundry or thrift stores, so "she transgresses both through her sexual appetites and her flaunting of the consumption-oriented conventions of femininity".